Internet domain body names new chief executive

 "Multi-stakeholder models require patience ... but I believe this process is nearly sacred," Chehade said.

-The 50-year-old, who has also worked for IBM (IBM.N), is replacing Rod Beckstrom, who is leaving ICANN at the end of his three-year contract in July.
+The 50-year-old, who has also worked for IBM, is replacing Rod Beckstrom, who is leaving ICANN at the end of his three-year contract in July.

 ICANN has suffered setbacks in its most ambitious internet expansion project so far that will allow companies to set up a website with almost any so-called top-level domains -- the code that comes after the period in a website address.
 Instead of .com or .org. new ones could be, for example, .prague or .apple.